-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early MacGrain History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGrain research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early MacGrain History in all our PDF Extended History products and printed products wherever possible.

 MacGrain Spelling Variations